prestongarno/trywithres-compat/README.md

 * trywithresources-compat leverages the Java [`ServiceLoader`](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) to attach itself to the javac compilation process and use the (admittedly, half internal/unsupported) API com.sun.tools.javac
 * After annotation processing, it runs a single pass over the Abstract Syntax Tree and translates any try-with-resources blocks to standard try-catch blocks
 * The code generation process uses synthetic local variables in order to avoid naming conflicts with existing symbols.
-The transformed block follows the [JLS canonical process](https://docs.oracle.com/javase/specs/jls/se7/html/jls-14.html#jls-14.20.3) for de-sugaring as shown below:
+The transformed block follows the [JLS canonical process](https://docs.oracle.com/javase/specs/jls/se7/html/jls-14.html#jls-14.20.3) (minus the call to `Throwable#addSuppressed`) for de-sugaring as shown below:

 ##### Example code: